nekitivlev/NLP_2023/project/README.md

 Afterwards, send "/search {query}" to the bot in order to find a message in the chat.
 The bot will send the links the relevant messages.

+If you want to restrict your bot to a few chats, add the allowed Chat IDs (numeric, one on each line) into [allowed_chats.txt](allowed_chats.txt)

 ## Examples
 ![example1](readme_screenshots/example1.png)